kejonaMC/BedrockFormShop/README.md

 you can also enchant normal items "tools and armour" to add enchantments see; ENCHANTMENT type example.

 `item:` Is the material name, see https://www.digminecraft.com/lists/item_id_list_pc_1_9.php for a full list of item names.
 Be aware that item names has to be uppercase!

-`buy-price:` Buy price per item.<br />
-`sell-price:` Sell price per item. when this option is 0.0 players wont be able to sell this item!

 ### ENCHANTMENT type example: